Emarioo/BetterThanBatch/README.md

 ```
 GCC and any other executable found in environment variables
 can be run like a shell script.
 Just like batch.

+## Building (currently only on windows)
+build.bat is used to compile the project but
+compiling scripts with it doesn't really work
+yet.
+Things will probably work in May.

 ## Example (bytecode)
 ```